Mythology Baby Names Fit for a Goddess or Titan

 Cressida is a girl’s name of Greek origin, meaning “gold.”
 According to Medieval adaptations of the Trojan War, Cressida was a Trojan woman who was the lover of Troilus.

-Similar names: Astraea, Diana, Enyo
+Similar names: Astraea

 Daphne